Former Greek minister found guilty of money laundering

-ATHENS (Reuters) - A former Greek minister already in jail for tax fraud was given another 20 years in prison for money laundering on Monday, court officials said, in a case that has come to symbolize the graft that has plagued the crisis-hit country.
+ATHENS (Reuters) - A former Greek minister already in jail for tax fraud was found guilty of money laundering, court officials said on Monday, in a case that has come to symbolize the graft that has plagued the crisis-hit country.

 In the highest-profile conviction of a politician in decades, Tsohatzopoulos was sentenced in March to eight years in prison for failing to disclose the source of his wealth and submitting false income statements in 2006-2009.

-The government is trying to placate that anger by cracking down harder on high-level tax evasion and fraud.

-Tsohatzopoulos last served as a minister in 2004 and quit politics in 2009.
+Tsohatzopoulos last served as minister in 2004 and quit politics in 2009.

 Two other defendants were acquitted of the money laundering charges, the court officials said.